tjj9020/kinable/PROJECT_PLAN.md

         *   Support region-specific moderation rules
         *   Design for low-latency moderation in each region
     *   **Definition of Done**:
-        *   Prompts are moderated via interfaces before reaching AI models
+        *   Prompts are moderated via interfaces before reaching AI models using real moderation APIs
-        *   Content is filtered or blocked based on moderation results
+        *   Content is filtered or blocked based on moderation results from actual services
         *   Family-specific and age-appropriate filtering works correctly
-        *   Moderation events are logged with region information
+        *   Moderation events are logged to real DynamoDB tables with region information
         *   Tests validate moderation effectiveness across different content types
+        *   No mock implementations remain in the production code
     *   **Commit Point**: After moderation implementation for prompts, testing.

 *   **Step 2.4: Moderation Engine Lambda (Post-Response) via Interfaces**